singularityhub/singularity-hpc/shpc/main/modules/templates/docs.md

  - SINGULARITY_OPTS: to define custom options for singularity (e.g., --debug)
  - SINGULARITY_COMMAND_OPTS: to define custom options for the command (e.g., -b)
- - PODMAN_OPTS: to define custom options for podman
+ - DOCKER_OPTS: to define custom options for podman or docker
- - PODMAN_COMMAND_OPTS: to define custom options for the command
+ - DOCKER_COMMAND_OPTS: to define custom options for the command

 <br>